mooner-the-creator/NuserAgent/README.md

 This prioritization helps services gradually transition while maximizing benefits.

+## Client Handling Strategy
+Services may encounter varying levels of support for NuserAgent headers.
+A recommended handling strategy is:

+1. Attempt to parse `User-Agent2`, falling back to traditional `User-Agent` only if necessary.
+2. If available, use `User-Capabilities` to inform feature-based delivery (e.g., avoid loading WebGL if unsupported).
+3. Parse `User-Data` only for compatibility shims or legacy behavior.
+4. When all headers are present and valid, prioritize decisions based on NuserAgent.

+## Privacy Considerations
+NuserAgent is designed to minimize fingerprinting risk by structuring known, already-exposed data.
+While it enables clearer feature targeting, implementers should:
+- Avoid logging excessive detail unless necessary
+- Offer users opt-outs for headers exposing hardware capabilities
+- Treat `User-Capabilities` as transient and avoid long-term storage unless consent is given

 ## Benefits
 - Eliminates the need for complex User-Agent parsing libraries
 - Reduces server-side processing for client detection